-In 2019, Malaysia’s Prime Minister Tun Dr Mahathir Mohamad rolled out the National Anti-Corruption Plan (NACP) to address the growing world outcry against bribery and corruption.
+In 2019, Malaysia’s Prime Minister Tun Dr Mahathir Mohamad rolled out the National Anti-Corruption Plan (NACP) to address the growing world outcry against bribery and corruption and businesses will have to demonstrate adequate procedures in Malaysia.
 To fortify their anti-bribery management systems, proactive organisations are protecting themselves by establishing “adequate procedures” as a compliance defence in the event of a bribery accusation.
 But what would warrant “adequate procedures”?
 Made famous through the UK Bribery Act of 2010, the term presents the potential of a company to avoid liability for failing to prevent bribery if that organisation can fully demonstrate clear, sound and established policies and procedures that deter individuals (inside and outside of the organisation) from partaking in questionable or corrupt conduct.
 This is pursuant to Section 17A (5) of the Malaysian Anti-Corruption Commission Act 2009 (“GAP”).

 Malaysian National Anti-Corruption Plan 2019-2023

 Under Section 17A (3) of the Malaysian Anti-Corruption Commission Act, if the commercial organisation is found liable under the corporate liability provisions, a person who is the director, controller, officer or partner of the organisation, or a person who is concerned with the organisation’s management affairs at the time of the commission of an offence, is deemed to have committed that offence unless such person can prove this was committed without own consent or connivance and due diligence was exercised to prevent that commission of the offence, with respect to the nature of his or her function in that capacity and the circumstances.